heleenbrueggen/masterthesis/README.md

 |                                                                                     | MCAR | 100                                  | 40                                   | 100                                  | 20                                   |

 # Script recipe
 the following steps show the order of the scripts that need to be run to reproduce the results of the study.
-The scripts are located in the folder `Scripts`.
+The scripts are located in the folder `scripts`.
 Please note that all paths in the scripts are relative to the root folder of the repository.
 All software and dependencies used can be found in the file `requirements.txt`.
 A specific version of the `mice`-package should be downloaded with the following code:
 ```
 devtools::install_github("heleenbrueggen/mice@impute.mbart")
 ```
-Furtermore, keep in mind that some scripts are computationally intensive and may take a long time to run.
+Furthermore, keep in mind that some scripts are computationally intensive and may take a long time to run.
 Additionally, some scripts contain parallel processing, so it is recommended to change the code to use the desired number of cores.
+Currently, the code uses all available cores minus one.

+**Script recipe:**

 1. `scripts\Simulation data.R`: Generates the simulation data and saves it in appropriate folders.
 2. `scripts\Missing data generation.R`: Generates the missing data and saves it in appropriate folders.